Price Up, Open Interest Down: Short Covering or Profit Taking?

 10:34$0.652+8.27+1.18

 Discretionary buyers appear to have entered at crash lows.
-The $0.52 price attracted genuine demand: buy_vol_z positive, buy_volume_concentration elevated (larger buy trade sizes), 60m NTI at +8.27 to +8.83.
+The $0.52 price attracted genuine demand: Buy Volume Z-Score positive, Buy Volume Concentration elevated (larger buy trade sizes), 60m Net Taker Imbalance at +8.27 to +8.83.
 That behavior is more consistent with discretionary buying at distressed prices than with residual forced-cover flow.
 The regime turned buy-dominant for the first time in the afternoon session.

 The strongest buy-side reading in three days appeared at the price bottom, 35 minutes after the crash.
 The scanner reads this as a rearm.
 But a post-vacuum recovery and a pre-squeeze setup produce the same surface metrics.
 The structural conditions underneath are different.